 Life in the Bracero Program

-Sign reading "Solamente pedimos nuestros derechos" is propped against car while bracero workers returning to Mexico walk away with their luggage in the foreground Links to an external site., Henry Pope Anderson Papers, larc.ms.0422, Labor Archives and Research Center, San Francisco State University.
+Richards, Harvey.
+Bracero worker sits on cot in a labor camp in California, 1958 Links to an external site..
+Henry Pope Anderson Papers, larc.ms.0422, Labor Archives and Research Center, San Francisco State University.